Does USF offer a part-time program?

 For information on financial aid, including scholarships, please see the financial aid section.

 To practice law in California or any other state, a law school graduate must apply for and be admitted to the bar.
 The criteria for eligibility to sit for the bar examination and/or to qualify for bar admission are set by each state.
 Students should consult the requirements of the licensing authority in any state in which they contemplate practicing law to ascertain the qualifications for bar admission.
-Information concerning bar admission in California may be found at www.calbar.ca.gov.
-Information about other states may be found at www.ncbex.org.
+Information concerning bar admission in California may be found at California's Bar Admission Website.
+For other states visit the National Conference of Bar Examiners website.